AdobeDocs/uix/src/pages/guides/publication/index.md

 ## Deploy on Production (CLI)

-The process is the same as for deploying to `Stage`, but first you need to switch the workgroup to `Production` in the CLI.
+The process of deploying to `Production` workspace is the same as for deploying to `Stage` and other, but first you need to ensure that your local environment is targeting right workspace.

 Type this command in the project folder:
 ```shell
 $ aio app use -w Production